 Prompt action will be taken to investigate each report received to ensure Inappropriate Conduct is detected and addressed.

-333 Capital’s designated Whistleblower contact is Director, Group Practice Management.
+333 Capital’s designated Whistleblower contact is Partner - Group Practice Management.

-The Director - Group Practice Management will keep complete and accurate records of a report of Inappropriate Conduct to the extent required by relevant laws and subject to safeguards that ensure their confidentiality.
+The Partner - Group Practice Management (or the Director - People and Culture as appropriate) will keep complete and accurate records of a report of Inappropriate Conduct and any related investigation into the matter to the extent required by relevant laws and subject to safeguards that ensure their confidentiality.

 If you report Inappropriate Conduct in accordance with this policy, you will be protected under this policy from reprisal or repercussions from 333 Capital as a result of reporting Inappropriate Conduct, as long as you have reasonable grounds for believing the information disclosed indicates such conduct.

-Any allegations which prove to have been made maliciously or knowingly to be false will be investigated and viewed as a serious disciplinary offence.
+Any reports of Inappropriate Conduct which are proven to have been made maliciously or in the knowledge that they were false will not afford the Whistleblower protection and will be investigated and viewed as a serious disciplinary offence.

-333 Capital is committed to protecting Whistleblowers against actions taken against them for reporting inappropriate conduct.
-333 Capital does not tolerate reprisals, discrimination, harassment, intimidation or victimisation against a Whistleblower, their colleagues or family members.
+333 Capital is committed to protecting and supporting Whistleblowers against actions taken against them for reporting Inappropriate Conduct.
+333 Capital does not tolerate reprisals, discrimination, harassment, intimidation or victimisation of a Whistleblower, their colleagues or family members.
 Such retaliatory action will be treated as serious misconduct and will be dealt with in accordance with 333 Capital’s disciplinary policies.

-If the Whistleblower is implicated in the Inappropriate Conduct being reported, and co-operates with 333 Capital’s investigation, the fact that they have reported Inappropriate Conduct in accordance with this policy may be a mitigating factor when determining any disciplinary action.
+If the Whistleblower is implicated in the Inappropriate Conduct being reported, and co-operates with 333 Capital’s investigation, the fact that they have reported Inappropriate Conduct in accordance with this policy will not grant immunity from appropriate disciplinary action, but may be considered as a mitigating factor when determining any such disciplinary action.

-In the first instance you should raise any concerns of Inappropriate Conduct with a relevant Managing Director or with the Director – People and Culture.
+In the first instance you should raise any concerns of Inappropriate Conduct with an immediate supervisor, a relevant Partner or with the Director – People and Culture.
 However, if you feel that the existing avenues have failed, you perceive them as unsuitable or are unsatisfied with the response, you should use this policy as a confidential, alternative reporting avenue.